cloudrac3r/out-of-your-element/notes.md

 - the "type" of the matrix id, used to update things properly next time. for example, whether it is the message text or an attachment. alternatively, whether it is a primary or supporting event for the discord message, primary being message content and supporting being embeds or attachments or etc.

 There needs to be a way to easily manually trigger something later.
 For example, it should be easy to manually retry sending a message, or check all members for changes, etc.

-## Discord's gateway when a new thread is created from an existing message:

-1. Regular MESSAGE_CREATE of the message that it's going to branch off in the future.
-Example ID -6423
-2. It MESSAGE_UPDATEd the ID -6423 with this whole data: {id:-6423,flags: 32,channel_id:-2084,guild_id:-1727} (ID is the message ID it's branching off, channel ID is the parent channel containing the message ID it's branching off)
-3. It THREAD_CREATEd and gave us a channel object with type 11 (public thread) and parent ID -2084 and ID -6423.
-4. It MESSAGE_CREATEd type 21 with blank content and a message reference pointing towards channel -2084 message -6423.
-(That's the message it branched from in the parent channel.)
-This MESSAGE_CREATE got ID -4631 (a new ID).
-Apart from that it's a regular message object.
-5. Finally, as the first "real" message in that thread (which a user must send to create that thread!) it sent a regular message object with a new message ID and a channel ID of -6423.

-When viewing this thread, it shows the message branched from at the top, and then the first "real" message right underneath, as separate groups.

-### Problem 1

-If THREAD_CREATE creates the matrix room, this will still be in-flight when MESSAGE_CREATE ensures the room exists and creates a room too.
-There will be two rooms created and the bridge falls over.

-#### Possible solution: Ignore THREAD_CREATE

-Then the room will be implicitly created by the two MESSAGE_CREATEs, which are in series.

-#### Possible solution: Store in-flight room creations ✔️

-Then the room will definitely only be created once, and we can still handle both events if we want to do special things for THREAD_CREATE.

-#### Possible solution: Don't implicitly create rooms

-But then old and current threads would never have their messages bridged unless I manually intervene.
-Don't like that.

-### Problem 2

-MESSAGE_UPDATE with flags=32 is telling that message to become an announcement of the new thread's creation, but this happens before THREAD_CREATE.
-The matrix room won't actually exist when we see MESSAGE_UPDATE, therefore we cannot make the MESSAGE_UPDATE link to the new thread.

-#### Possible solution: Ignore MESSAGE_UPDATE and bridge THREAD_CREATE as the announcement ✔️

-When seeing THREAD_CREATE (if we use solution B above) we could react to it by creating the thread announcement message in the parent channel.
-This is possible because THREAD_CREATE gives a thread object and that includes the parent channel ID to send the announcement message to.

-While the thread announcement message could look more like Discord-side by being an edit of the message it branched off:

-> look at my cat
->
-> Thread started: [#cat thread]

-if the thread branched off a matrix user's message then the bridge wouldn't be able to edit it, so this wouldn't work.

-Regardless, it would make the most sense to post a new message like this to the parent room:

-> > Reply to: look at my cat
->
-> [me] started a new thread: [#cat thread]

 ## Current manual process for setting up a server